klack/klack.cloud/README.md

 | SFTPGo UI | 4443 | sftpgo.klack.internal | /   | https://sftpgo.klack.internal:4443 |
 | Grafana | 4443 | grafana.klack.internal | /   | https://grafana.klack.internal:4443 |

-# Backups
-Backups are accomplished through a seperate duplicati docker instance

 # Deployment
 - Rename `.env.example` to `.env` and fill in credentials
 - All `.internal` addresses need modifications to your hosts file or router dns pointed to the correct IP.